Why you should consider putting your house into a trust

 Get Started

-The main benefit of putting your house in a trust is to bypass probate when you pass away.
-All your other assets, regardless of whether you have a will, will go through the probate process.
+The main advantage of putting your house in a trust is to bypass probate when you pass away.
+All of your other assets, regardless of whether you have a will, will go through the probate process.

 Probate in real estate is the judicial process that your property goes through when you die.
-During this process, your assets will pay any debts or taxes you owe, and then the rest of your property will be distributed according to your will.
-If you don’t have a will in place, your property will be distributed according to your state’s laws regarding intestate succession.
+The probate laws and processes vary from state to state.
+Generally speaking, during this process, your assets will be used to pay any debts or taxes you owe.
+Then, the remainder of your property will be distributed according to your will.
+If you don’t have a will in place, your property will be doled out according to your state’s laws regarding intestate succession.

 Take the first step toward the right mortgage.